Solutions to the drug shortage are elusive, mostly because we do not understand the causes.

 Preventative solutions — these are intended to help prevent drug shortages.

 - Creation and maintenance of Essential Medicines Lists (EML) to establish the most important drugs and to make a commitment to stocking them at all times.
 Canada does not have an EML.
 See here.
-A policy with commitment to maintaining essential medicines promises to end shortages in Gambia.
+In 2017, new policies with commitment to maintaining essential medicines promises to end shortages in Gambia and in Korea.
 But why are such policies reserved for developing nations only?

 - Forcing manufacturers to respect the “duty to supply” clause of their licences.
 So far this angle has not worked, the US Supreme Court refused to hear the arguments of Jennifer Lacognata and the widow of William Fabry that companies have a duty to supply (see Consequences) This result affirms the idea that “medicine manufacturers have no legal duty to continue selling medicines when they want to stop.”
 Such a duty to keep selling “would compete far too fundamentally with the essential premise of the American free enterprise system.”
 William M. Janssen in Am J Law and Medicine 2014 40:330-92.
 But at what cost?